Orange County Jail Intake Release Center Sending Money

 4. There are multiple companies that jails and prisons contract with which accept inmate deposits online, by mail or over the phone, or even in ATM machines you can find in check cashing stores and retail outlets across the country.

-If one of these companies (listed in the next question) works with Orange County Jail Intake Release Center, this information will be outlined above.
+If one of these companies (listed in the next question) works with Orange County Jail Intake Release Center, this information will be outlined at the top of this page.

 Who are the companies that jails use to send money to inmates?